-- 3.144 East Midlands Ambulance Service (EMAS) NHS Trust provides emergency and urgent care transport services within Nottinghamshire.
-EMAS take a formulaic approach to forward planning to ambulance services linked to population, resident numbers, housing type and socio-economic factors. - 3.145 East Midlands Ambulance service have appraised the proposed LAPP proposed development allocation and reported that they did not have major concerns about the proposals.
-Only 2 sites may cause concernthe Boots and Bestwood Road proposals, which do not currently sit within their demand profile.
+- 3.149 East Midlands Ambulance Service (EMAS) NHS Trust provides emergency and urgent care transport services within Nottinghamshire.
+EMAS take a formulaic approach to forward planning of ambulance services linked to population, resident numbers, housing type and socio-economic factors. - 3.150 EMAS stated that they did not have major concerns about the proposals.
+Only 2 sites may cause concern the Boots and Bestwood Road proposals, which do not currently sit within their demand profile.
 They commented (prior to recent completion of the NET extensions) that the Boots site may have issues with access with the tram system.
 EMAS concluded however, that they could build the LAPP proposals into their demand profile, and that they have looked at possible standby sites in Beeston and Bulwell which would help address concerns.